middleman/middleman-livereload/README.md

 middleman init MY_PROJECT
 ```

-If you already have a Middleman project, add the `gem "middleman-blog"` line to your `Gemfile` and then run `bundle install`.
+If you already have a Middleman project, add the `gem "middleman-livereload"` line to your `Gemfile` and then run `bundle install`.

 ## Configuration